L1FE0FJ4Y/roll_a_ball/README.md

 ## How to run

-simply build and run on the unity.
+Simply build and run on the unity.

 ## Control
 - Allows : for the movement
 - Space : for the jump

 ## WARNING : If you press the space twice too quickly, it may seem like it jumped only once.
-# PRESS AFTER A SECOND
+PRESS AFTER A SECOND